Pipes and Drums

 Making the limited range of the pipes sound more attractive, the player introduces grace notes or trills, which, with the wailing of the drones, makes the familiar "skirl" of the pipes.

-The Boise City Police Pipes and Drums performs at various public events including celebrations, funerals, and promotion ceremonies.
+The City of Boise Police Pipes and Drums performs at various public events including celebrations, funerals, and promotion ceremonies.

 Click here to listen to a sample of the Boise City Police Pipes & Drums Performances captured live at a performance.